 Anticipated operational costs at an underground operation in Nautanen and processing in Aitik existing process plant is set to a minimum of 350 SEK/t.
-For the mineral resource estimate, a cut-off grade of 0.9% copper was used.
-This correspond to a Net Smelter Return (NSR) of about 350 SEK/t using Boliden long-term planning prices at the time of the mineral resource estimate (2016), Table 5.
+For the mineral resource estimate, a cut-off grade of 0.9% copper was used to inform a stope optimization carried out in Deswik Stope Optimiser in order to prove Reasonable Prospects for Eventual Economic Extraction ("RPEEE").
+A cut-off of 0.9% Cu is equivalent to approximately 370SEK/t using Boliden long-term planning prices at the time of the mineral resource estimate (2020).

 Metal/Exchange rate Planning prices, 2016

-Copper USD 6 200/tonne
+Copper USD 6 600/tonne

-Gold USD 1 100/tr.oz
+Gold USD 1 300/tr.oz

-Silver USD 18/tr.oz
+Silver USD 17/tr.oz

-USD/SEK 7.50
+USD/SEK 8.00